DerWeh/gftools/docs/source/tutorial.rst

 Single site approximation of disorder
 -------------------------------------

-We also offer the single site approximation for disordered Hamiltons, namely `~gftool.cpa` and it extension to off-diagonal disorder `~gftool.beb`.
+We also offer the single site approximation for disordered Hamiltonians, namely `~gftool.cpa` and it extension to off-diagonal disorder `~gftool.beb`.
 These methods treat substitutional disorder.
 A multi-component system is considered, where each lattice site is randomly occupied by one of the components.
-The concentration of the components is know.
+The concentration of the components is known.

 Coherent potential approximation (CPA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We first consider the `~gftool.cpa`, where only the on-site energies depend on the component.
-As example we consider a sytem of three components.
+As example we consider a system of three components.
 We choose the on-site energies and concentrations (which should add to `1`),
 as lattice we consider a Bethe lattice with half-bandwidth `1`: